google/kmsan/Documentation/dev-tools/kmsan.rst

   DEFINE_PER_CPU(char[CPU_ENTRY_AREA_SIZE], cpu_entry_area_shadow);
   DEFINE_PER_CPU(char[CPU_ENTRY_AREA_SIZE], cpu_entry_area_origin);

-When calculating shadow and origin addresses for a given memory address, the runtime checks whether the address belongs to the physical page range, the virtual page range or CPU entry area.
+When calculating shadow and origin addresses for a given memory address, KMSAN checks whether the address belongs to the physical page range, the virtual page range or CPU entry area.

 Handling ``pt_regs``
 ~~~~~~~~~~~~~~~~~~~~

 Many functions receive a ``struct pt_regs`` holding the register state at a
 certain point.
 Registers do not have (easily calculatable) shadow or origin
-associated with them.
-We can assume that the registers are always initialized.
+associated with them, so we assume they are always initialized.

 References
 ==========